Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Create a feed view named @release and set @release as the default view.
 After the npm packages test successfully, configure a release pipeline that promotes a package to the @release view.
 - [ ] Create a feed view named @default.
 After the npm packages test successfully, configure a release pipeline that promotes a package to the @default view.

-### You have a brand policy in a project in Azure DevOps.
-The policy requires that code always builds successfully.
-You need to ensure that a specific user can always merge change to the master branch, even if the code fails to compile.
-The solution must use the principle of least privilege.
-What should you do?

-- [ ] From the Security setting of the repository, modify the access control tor the user.
-- [x] From the Security settings of the branch, modify the access control for the user.
-- [ ] Add the user to the Build Administrators group.
-- [ ] Add the user to the Project Administrators group.

   ### You use GitHub for source control and project-related discussions.
 You receive a notification when an entry is made to any team discussion.
 You need to ensure that you receive email notifications only for discussions in which you commented or in which you are mentioned.
 Which two Notifications settings should you clear?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point.

 - [ ] Participating.
 - [x] Automatically watch repositories.
-- [ ] Automatically watch teams.
+- [x] Automatically watch teams.
-- [x] Watching
+- [ ] Watching.

 ### You have an Azure subscription.
 The subscription contains virtual machines that run either Windows Server or Linux.
 You plan to use Prometheus to monitor performance metrics.
 You need to integrate Prometheus and Azure Monitor.
 Which two actions should you perform?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point.

 - [x] Install a Prometheus server on a Windows virtual machine in Azure.
 - [x] On each virtual machine, expose the metrics endpoint.